 Sunstone Organics kratom capsules

 Kratom comes in various strains which are all touted to have separate effects (more on that later!), so I was confronted by a menagerie of different packaging at the store counter, in both capsule and powder form.
 I blindly picked the capsules of strains Sunstone Organics Maeng Da, White Vein, and Red Vein, in baggies of 20 half-gram capsules at about $9 each.
-I figured that might give me a balanced overview.
-I nicked a business card off the display for later reference.
-I went home, took a deep breath, and plunged into my new drug adventure.
+I figured that might give me a balanced overview, I nicked a business card off the display for later reference.
+And I went home, took a deep breath, and plunged into my new drug adventure.

 If you look up the claims about kratom, it’s supposed to have euphoric effects “like coca,” and opioid effects at higher doses.
 It is claimed to be the most widely-used drug in Thailand.
 Allegedly it is even possible to overdose on the stuff, and has various negative side effects at high doses.
 This looked like a job for a professional psychotropic explorer such as I.

 All three bags contained clear capsules that look identical.
 Opening one capsule revealed an herbal powder that smelled like lawn grass clippings and tasted like oolong tea.

 5:00PM – Took two capsules of Maeng Da.

 6:20PM – Feeling absolutely nothing, took two more.

 6:50PM – We all know the suspense of waiting for edibles to kick in, right?
 Still feeling absolutely NOTHING, took two more.